werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

  1. Docker registry address.
  2. Credentials to access the Docker registry.

-werf ci-env command should provide authorization for all subsequent commands, allowing them to log in to the detected Docker registry using the discovered credentials.
+werf ci-env command should provide authorization for all subsequent commands, allowing them to log in to the detected Docker registry using discovered credentials.
 Learn more [about the docker login below](#docker-registry-login).
 Also, the [`DOCKER_CONFIG=PATH_TO_TMP_CONFIG`](#docker_config) variable will be set as a result.

-The address of the Docker registry will also be used as a value for the `--images-repo` parameter.
+The address of the Docker registry will also be used as the basis for the `--images-repo` parameter.
 Thus, the [`WERF_IMAGES_REPO=DOCKER_REGISTRY_REPO`](#werf_images_repo) variable will be set.

 ### Git integration

 Typically, a CI/CD system that uses git runs each job in the detached commit state of the git worktree.
-And the current git-commit, git-tag, or git-branch is passed to the job using environment variables.
+And the current git-commit, git-tag, or git-branch is passed to the job via environment variables.

 The werf ci-env command detects the current git-commit, git-tag, or git-branch and uses them to tag [images]({{ site.baseurl }}/documentation/reference/stages_and_images.html#images) described in the `werf.yaml` configuration file.
-The particular use of the git information depends on the chosen tagging scheme, [see more info below](#ci-env-tagging-modes).
+The particular use of the information provided by git depends on the chosen tagging scheme, [see more info below](#ci-env-tagging-modes).

 In this case, the [`WERF_TAG_GIT_TAG=GIT_TAG`](#werf_tag_git_tag) or [`WERF_TAG_GIT_BRANCH=GIT_BRANCH`](#werf_tag_git_branch) variable will be set.

 ### CI/CD pipelines integration

-werf can embed any information into annotations and labels of the deployed Kubernetes resources.
+werf can embed any information into annotations and labels of deployed Kubernetes resources.
 Usually, a CI/CD system exposes various information such as a link to a CI/CD web page of the project, link to the job itself, job and pipeline IDs, and so forth, to users.

 The `werf ci-env` command automatically finds the URL of the CI/CD web page of the project and embeds it into annotations of every resource deployed with werf.